amartinsn/amartinsn.github.io/_drafts/building-fault-tolerant-clients-with-finagle.markdown

   new TimeoutFilter[Req, Rep](duration, timer)
 }
 ```

 Then we can create a HTTP client with support for timeouts, just by hooking the filter to the existing client instance.

 ```scala
 val clientWithTimeout = timeoutFilter(1.second) andThen client
 ```

-Or we could also specify the timeout criteria per request.
+Or you could specify the timeout criteria for specific requests.

 ```scala
 client(req) within 1.second